kuzzleio/documentation-old/src/sdk-reference/kuzzle/connect.md

 // not implemented (this SDK uses HTTP and is thus stateless)
 ```

-Connects to the Kuzzle instance using the `host` and `port` parameters provided to the constructor.
+Connects to the Kuzzle Backend using the `host` and `port` parameters provided in the constructor.

 ---

-## Callback response
+## Callback Response

-Resolves with nothing once connected to a remote Kuzzle server.
+Returns null once connected to a remote Kuzzle Backend.